Demo-Angular-NestJS/demo-api-nest-js/README.md

 ---

-*This project was built to demonstrate proficiency in modern Angular ecosystems and enterprise security standards.*
+*This project was built to demonstrate proficiency in modern NestJS and backend ecosystems and enterprise security standards.*

 ---